larsvens/tamp_ws/README.md

 # TAMP: Traction Adaptive Motion Planning

 Main repo for developing traction adaptive motion planning using sampling augmented adaptive RTI.
-Under development!
+Keep in mind this is research code under development and is therefore subject to changes.

-The TAMP algorithm uses sampling augmented adaptive RTI to allow dynamically setting the tire force constraints.
-This enables the motion planner to deal with locally varying traction conditions in critical maneuvers.
-Details on the algorithm are available here: https://arxiv.org/abs/1903.04240.
+The framework uses sampling augmented adaptive RTI to allow dynamically updating tire force constraints.
+This enables the motion planner to deal with locally varying traction conditions in aggressive maneuvers.
+Details on the algorithm are available here: https://arxiv.org/abs/2009.04180 and https://arxiv.org/abs/1903.04240.
 Simulations are done using https://github.com/AMZ-Driverless/fssim and the RTI solver is exported by the acado toolkit https://github.com/acado/acado.

 ## Example 1: Curve with reduced traction
 <p align="center">